 Today’s consumers prioritize brands that showcase diversity and inclusion.
 A study by Numerator found that 63% of consumers value diverse representation in advertising, and 47% are more likely to support brands that reflect inclusivity.

-Graphic designers can stay ahead by incorporating diverse models and imagery into their work, reflecting various races, ethnicities, ages, and abilities, as well as representing LGBTQ+ communities.
+Graphic designers can stay ahead by incorporating diverse models and imagery into their work, reflecting various races, ethnicities, ages, and abilities, and representing LGBTQ+ communities.
 Additionally, designers should focus on accessible design, ensuring visuals cater to users with disabilities by using readable fonts, sufficient color contrast, and alt text for images.

 4. 3D Design Gains Traction